Episode 4

-Konstantinos: We basically apply artificial intelligence to shipping to optimize the ship itself, i.e. all decisions taken for a ship, the speed that it will take at any given time, control of the engine, how it will be chartered, where it will go etc., for all this to be done more efficiently, using data and artificial intelligence.
+Konstantinos: We basically apply artificial intelligence to shipping to optimize the ship itself.
+For example, all decisions taken for a ship— the speed that it will take at any given time, control of the engine, how it will be chartered, where it will go etc.— for all this to be done more efficiently, using data and artificial intelligence.
 We mainly have software products in the cloud, software as a service, but we also have systems that we install on the ship itself and data collection for engine automation.

 Panagiotis: What I find very interesting is that you talked about artificial intelligence long before it became a hype so, in 2017 DeepSea starts.

-Konstantinos: First of all, our parents are best men so we’re sort of spiritual brothers-in-law, so I've known Roberto since he was, like, two or three years old.
+Konstantinos: First of all, our parents are best friends so we’re sort of spiritual brothers-in-law, so I've known Roberto since he was, like, two or three years old.

-Panagiotis: Thinking a bit from my own experience it's very nice when you have some relationships where you may have months or even years to see someone, the day you're with them it's like you’ve been together every day.
+Panagiotis: Thinking a bit from my own experience it's very nice when you have some relationships where you may have months or even years since seeing someone and the day you're with them, it's like you’ve been together every day.

-Roberto: So, I went to UCL to study and ended up choosing mechanical engineering because it was more generalized and included an environmental aspect, in case I wanted to pursue that direction.
-Gradually, I started getting more involved with various inventions.
-For example, in college, I created a shoe that could charge your cell phone while you walked, although it was extremely uncomfortable.
-It had a turbine at the bottom, which filled with air as you lifted your foot, and when you stepped down, the turbine would spin.
-It sounded like someone with asthma was constantly walking alongside you.
+Roberto: So then I go to UCL, to study.
+I ended up studying mechanical engineering because it was a bit more generalized and also included the environmental aspect if I wanted to go down that route.
+And I slowly start to get into it more and with various inventions, let's say.
+And in college, I had created a shoe which could charge your cell phone when you walked, which was very, very uncomfortable.
+It had a turbine at the bottom of the shoe and had air and when you lifted your leg, it filled up with air, you'd step down and a turbine would turn and it sounded like someone with asthma who was with you like all the time.

 Panagiotis: Did that work?

 Roberto: It worked.
-I got a decent grade, so it worked, but the professor told me this thing is of no commercial use.
+In other words, I got a decent grade, it worked, but the professor told me this thing is of no commercial use.

 Panagiotis: Fortunately.

 Konstantinos: Yes, okay.
-Though, we've heard this before and they were wrong.
+Of course we've heard this before and they were wrong.

 Panagiotis: Did you take it?

-Panagiotis: Somewhere around that time, you must have met up in England, right?
+Panagiotis: Somewhere in there you must logically have met up in England, right?

 Roberto: After England.